 Listen up troops.
 Listen really closely.
 You want to put your hands in your pockets?
 Too friggin’ bad.
 It’s right there in AR 670-1.
 I helped write that piece of beautiful literature.
 I know the cost that comes with putting your hands in your pockets: the lives of soldiers.

-You think I’m jerkin you around?
+You think I’m jerkin’ you around?
 You think that putting your hands in your pockets doesn’t hurt anyone?
 Tell that to all the troops we lost in Iraq and Afghanistan.
 I can only imagine that someone around them had their hands in their pockets instead of manning a .50 or applying pressure to a sucking chest wound.

 I’m going to tell it to you straight.
 Those fools that started a petition to allow members of the military to put their hands in their pockets are putting your lives at risk.
 Not only that, but they jumped the chain of command.
 I’ll personally rain down an unwordly heck upon them myself, those friggin’ idiots.

 These things save lives, soldiers.
-We don’t enforce these rules simply because it looks good on our Non-commissioned Officer Evaluation Reports.
-Nope, this is about saving troop lives, saving YOUR lives.
-You jump the chain of command and you’ve gone and screwed the pooch.
+We don’t enforce these rules simply because it looks good on our non-commissioned officer evaluation reports.
+Nope, this is about saving troop lives — saving YOUR lives.
+You jump the chain-of-command and you’ve gone and screwed the pooch.

 Everyone who signs this petition is stating that they value their individuality over their battle buddies’ lives.

 You think I got the “III” put in my name because of my birth?
 I earned that stuff.
 The Bronze Star Medal I’ve got will swear to that.
 It doesn’t have a “V” device you say?
-Apparently you’ve never been deployed as a Sergeant Major.
-You can’t comprehend the level of responsibility that comes with chewing out company First Sergeants because their Humvee’s aren’t aligned perfectly.
+Apparently you’ve never been deployed as a sergeant major.
+You can’t comprehend the level of responsibility that comes with chewing out company first sergeants because their Humvee’s aren’t aligned perfectly.